sammich/sam-does-blogs/content/posts/31-03-31__working-with-ibm-bpm-lists-js.md

 ---
-title: There has to be a better way of working with lists
+title: There has to be a better way to work with lists
 date: "2019-03-31T11:00:00.000Z"
 template: post
 draft: false